fanzhidongyzby/TableFormat/README.md

 ## Introduction

-TableFormat is a formatting tool for string in Go programing language, which can convert a string to table style with UTF-8 characters.
+TableFormat is a formatting tool for type in Go programing language, which can convert any type to table style with UTF-8 characters.

 ## Usage

 * Install by `go get github.com/fanzhidongyzby/TableFormat`
 * Import package `github.com/fanzhidongyzby/table`
-* Use `table.Format` to format your string
+* Use `table.Format` to format your type

 ## Demo